suicidenow/ShowMeImage/README.md

 P.S.

 Names of created inputs are generated upon change.
-If you add four images they will be the names: file-0 file-1 file-2 file-3.
+If you add four images inputs will be the names: file-0 file-1 file-2 file-3.
 If you delete one of the images, the names will be regenerated.